collin80/ESP32RET/README.md

 This program is larger than the default partitioning scheme.
 You will need to use a larger scheme.
 The recommended way to do this: Tools -> Partition Scheme -> Minimal SPIFFS

+By default a wifi hotspot will be created by this firmware.
+The SSID is either ESP32RETSSID (for EVTV board) or A0RETSSID (For Macchina A0).
+The default WPA2 password is "aBigSecret" (Minus the quote marks) You can configure different settings from the serial port created when connected to USB.
+The serial port is 1 Megabit speed.

 All libraries belong in %USERPROFILE%\Documents\Arduino\hardware\esp32\libraries (Windows) or ~/Arduino/hardware/esp32/libraries (Linux/Mac).

 The canbus is supposed to be terminated on both ends of the bus.
 This should not be a problem as this firmware will be used to reverse engineer existing buses.
 However, do note that CAN buses should have a resistance from CAN_H to CAN_L of 60 ohms.
 This is affected by placing a 120 ohm resistor on both sides of the bus.
 If the bus resistance is not fairly close to 60 ohms then you may run into trouble.

 #### The firmware is a work in progress.
 What works:
 - CAN0 / CAN1 reading and writing